accelazh/accelazh.github.io/_posts/2021-08-05-Recent-Paper-Reading-FAST21-Database-Industry-Etc.md

             3. FoundationDB offers minimal feature set, for other system to build atop
             4. FoundationDB is a distributed transactional KV. the SQL DB approach is different from building atop single node KV
                 1. question, how to handle SQL push down to data nodes? rather than fetching data from FoundationDB to SQL gateway which is not efficient
-            5. StorageServer is a modifed version of Sqlite
+            5. StorageServer is a modified version of Sqlite
                 1. question: SQL is not needed here, overhead unnecessary?
                 2. future RocksDB as drop in replacement
             6. useful to list distributed system design points